kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

   (lambda f: lambda n: 1 if n <= 1 else n * f(n - 1))(5))  # 120
 ```

+This is very neat!

 ### A simpler version

-However, if we are not that strict, we can define Y-combinator in a simpler way like:
+However, if we are not that strict, we can define Y-combinator in a simpler way with recursion like:

 ```python
 Y = lambda f: f(Y(f))  # By definition